Last Updated on February 24, 2025 by Analgesia team

 - Psychological methods: These include:

 - Meditation: Meditation can help relieve pain by helping you relax and observe your body’s sensations, including pain.
-This can help you accept discomfort and increase your tolerance for pain.
+This can help you accept discomfort and increase your pain tolerance.
 Meditation can also trigger the release of endorphins, your body’s natural painkillers.

 - Distraction: Distraction techniques can help relieve pain by shifting your focus away from pain and onto something else.
 Engaging in enjoyable activities like reading, listening to music, watching TV, or doing a hobby can help relieve pain.